Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 		tech giants are not where they are because of their "business processes" ex-employees who attempt to startup their own tech giant only prove my point it's like people who attempt property/forex/ETC investment, and fall in with the masses of foreclosures/bankruptcies; it's just gambling c̄ sharks (for someone to win, others must lose; and there's only so much money in this ℝeality)

+		they are called "tech giants", not "business giants"
 	>8
 	8<
 		DSLs